Akuli/jou/doc/json-parsing.md

     if pointer_to_b == NULL:
         puts("not found")
     else:
         puts(pointer_to_b)                            # Output: 34, "c": 56}
         printf("%f\n", json_to_double(pointer_to_b))  # Output: 34.000000
     return 0
 ```

 This approach seems weird at first, but it is simpler than
-creating a recursive data structure to represent any JSON value.
+creating a data structure to represent an arbitrary JSON value.
-That would be needed to allow passing around values of mixed types
-in a dynamically typed language like Jou.

 The `json_get()` function correctly understands the structure of JSON.
 For example, `json_get()` never finds a key from a nested object.